 Before making an offer be sure to look around and find out what other properties are going for in the surrounding area.

 Not only do you want to get a good price on the property, but you also want to make sure that it is valued properly in case you ever decide to sell it.

 8. Previous Contracts

 Be sure to ask your realtor if the land has had previous contracts.

 We looked at one piece of land that had been under contract multiple times because the land was on the 100-year flood zone, no bank wanted to finance the purchase of the property.

-It’s good to know what others have gone through & how it may affect you.
+It’s good to know what others have gone through and how it may affect you.